-Warwick District Council recognises that information rights are important in ensuring that the Council operates in a transparent and accountable way, but that they give the power to the individual to control the use of their personal information.
+Warwick District Council recognises that information rights are important in ensuring that the Council operates in a transparent and accountable way, but that they keep individuals informed about the collection and use of give the power to the individual to control the use of their personal information and make information available to individuals proactively.
 This policy set outs the Council's requirements in order to meet its legal obligations.